Thinking about the old days reminds me of Tech Square. I wonder how much the physical environment influenced what we

 About 1968 the Beta building was built across the courtyard at 575 Tech Square.
 A Honeywell lab, founded by Ugo Gagliardi and later led by J. W. Poduska after the merger, occupied the first floor of Beta for a while, then was replaced by a Harvard Trust branch.
 About 1970, CISL moved to the third floor of Beta and stayed there until it moved to Kendall Square in 1986.
 Computer Corporation of America had the CCA terabit store on the fifth floor of Beta; the MIT Political Science department's Cambridge Project was on the fifth floor too.
 The National Bureau of Economic Research, led by MIT political scientists, also had offices in 575.

-Two other buildings in Tech Square were Polaroid headquarters and engineering.
+Two other buildings in the Tech Square complex were Polaroid engineering, another 9-story building, and Polaroid headquarters, 3 stories.
 We used to see engineers come out of the engineering building with funny gadgets in their hands, snap a picture, and go back in.
 MIT's Charles Stark Draper Laboratories, a defense research lab, was built in the parking lot in the mid 70s.
 NASA had buildings down the street.

 Next to the Beta building along Main Street there was a large housing project.
 In the 70s, groups from CISL and MAC used to walk through the projects to get sandwiches at a small grocery a block away.
 As firepower and drugs escalated, we went in larger groups and finally stopped.

 Parking.
 There was no place to park in Cambridge, especially near MIT.
 So there were parking stickers, guards in little booths, meters, garages, sharp pronged things that let you out but not into the parking lot, gates with little cards to open them: all of these were of extreme importance.